google/weather-tools/weather_dl_v2/cli/CLI-Documentation.md

  List all the active downloads.
  </summary>

 The list can also be filtered out by client_names.
+Available filters:
+[key: client_name, values: cds, mars, ecpublic]
+[key: status, values: completed, failed, in-progress]

 ##### Options
 > `--filter` : Filter the list by some key and value.
 Format of filter filter_key=filter_value